Bladon Jets

-Bladon or Bladon Micro Turbine formerly was called Bladon Jets is a pioneer in the design, development and manufacture of Micro Turbine Gensets (MTGs) - using high-speed, ultra reliable and clean-burning microturbines.
+Bladon or Bladon Micro Turbine (formerly called Bladon Jets) is a pioneer in the design, development and manufacture of Micro Turbine Gensets (MTGs) - using high-speed, ultra reliable and clean-burning microturbines.
 This British company designs the microturbine to provide electric power up to 12 kW.
 Bladon is a British company and was also involved in the development of Automotive Range Extenders in a special project with Jaguar Land Rover.

 Bladon is now focused on designing, manufacturing and selling microturbine generator sets (MTGs) to the telecommunications market.
-More specifically the MTGs are designed to provide reliable power to mobile telecommunications towers especially those that are located in remote areas or are connected to unreliable electric networks.
+More specifically, the MTGs are designed to provide reliable power to mobile telecommunications towers, especially those that are located in remote areas or are connected to unreliable electric networks.

 History

 In 2012 the company won a £3.1m Regional Growth Fund award to assist in its development of a research and development facility in Coventry, UK.

 Jaguar Cars chose Bladon Jets to supply the turbines used in its C-X75 concept electric sports car to generate electricity to extend the range of its battery.